-Trump Welcomes Biden To The ‘Nasty’ 2020 Presidential Race
+Donald Trump Welcomes Joe Biden To The ‘Nasty’ 2020 Presidential Race

-President Donald Trump welcomed former Vice President Joe Biden to the “nasty” 2020 presidential election on Twitter Thursday.
+President Donald Trump welcomed former vice president Joe Biden to the “nasty” 2020 presidential election on Twitter Thursday.
 Trump’s tweet came just hours after Biden officially announced on Twitter that he was throwing his hat in the ring for president.

-Just weeks ago, as speculation of Biden running was brewing, Trump shared a doctored video of Biden that highlighted his inappropriate behavior with women after several women came forward and said the he had touched them and made them feel uncomfortable.
+Just weeks ago, as speculation of Biden running was brewing, Trump shared a doctored video of Biden that highlighted his inappropriate behavior with women after several women came forward and said he had touched them and made them feel uncomfortable.

 Biden addressed the concerns in a video and said he would be more mindful of other people’s personal boundaries, The Washington Post reported.